sous-chefs/selinux/README.md

 * `:disabled` - Sets SELinux to disabled.
 * `:permissive` - Sets SELinux to permissive.

+#### Attributes

+* `temporary` - true, false, default false.
+Allows the temporary change between permisive and enabled states which don't require a reboot.
+* `selinuxtype` - targeted, mls, default targeted.
+Determines the policy that will be configured in the `/etc/selinux/config` file.
+The default value is `targeted` which enables selinux in a mode where only selected processes are protected. `mls` is multilevel security which enables selinux in a mode where all processes are protected.
 #### Examples

 Simply set SELinux to enforcing or permissive: